hirwaroger/MedSeal/README.md

 ## 🏥 Project Overview

-**MedSeal** is a revolutionary blockchain-based digital health platform built on the Internet Computer that bridges the gap between doctors and patients through secure, transparent, and AI-enhanced prescription management with comprehensive video and audio accessibility features.
+**MedSeal** is a revolutionary blockchain-based digital health platform built on the Internet Computer that bridges the gap between doctors and patients through secure, transparent, and AI-enhanced prescription management with comprehensive multimedia accessibility features.

 ### 🎯 Problem Statement